umardraz/Postfix-vManager/Postfix-vManager-CentOS.rst

 ::

   yum remove sendmail
-  yum install postfix cyrus-sasl cyrus-sasl-devel cyrus-sasl-gssapi cyrus-sasl-md5 cyrus-sasl-plain dovecot dovecot-mysql
+  yum install cyrus-sasl cyrus-sasl-devel cyrus-sasl-gssapi cyrus-sasl-md5 cyrus-sasl-plain dovecot dovecot-mysql

 This will install the Postfix mail server, the Dovecot IMAP and POP daemons, and several supporting packages that provide services related to authentication.